rollkit/docs/tutorials/avail-da.md

 - Paste your mnemonic in the `identity.toml` file by creating a `identity.toml` with the following command:
 `touch identity.toml`
 Example:

 ```bash
 avail_secret_uri = '<paste your mnemonic here>'
 ```

-- Running just an Avail light node is enough for Turing Testnet.
+Running just an Avail light node is enough for Turing testnet.
 Run the Avail light node using the following command
 ```bash
 cargo run --release -- --network turing --app-id 1 --clean --identity identity.toml
 ```

-If you want to sync Avail light node with your desired block number, you can add the following config in your `config.yaml` file from [here](https://github.com/availproject/avail-light/blob/main/config.yaml.template)
+If you want to sync Avail light node with your desired block number, you can add the following config in your `config.yaml` file from [here]( https://github.com/availproject/avail-light/blob/main/config.yaml.template )

 ```bash
 http_server_host = '127.0.0.1'
 http_server_port = 8000